persuaded9041/poke-solus-fr/README.md

 Pokémon Solus RGB is a near-vanilla "faithful" romhack of Pokémon Red/Blue for Game Boy, with a focus on an enhanced **solo gameplay experience**.
 It is based on the [disassembly of Pokémon Red and Blue][pokered].

-For a detailed look at all the changes in this romhack, check out the [feature log][featurelog].
+For a detailed look at all the changes in this romhack, read the [Feature Log][featurelog].
+For a video overview, watch the [trailer][trailer].

 Just want the patch?
 Go [here][releases].